arkamax2k/docker-php-dev/README.md

 ### Deployment

 When packaging your software for deployment, remove `/env`, `/docker` and any other folders not directly required to run your application.

-As a separate reminder, DO NOT deploy your .git folder to a public web server.
+As a separate reminder, take care to NOT deploy your .git folder to be publicly served by a web server.
 Do not be that person.

 ### XDebug